 Planting your multi-grafted Fruit Salad Trees in a spot in the garden that doesn't accumulate cool air is best (choose a spot up on the top end of a slop instead of the bottom section).
 Choose a place that is near a sun-facing stone or brick wall, as their warmth can help create a microclimate and generate extra warmth in Winter by soaking up heat during the day and releasing it at night.

 Growing your fruit Salad Tree using the espalier fan method against the wall will ensure that your tree will enjoy this radiated heat and help protect your blossoms.

 Keep the area around the trunk of the plant weeded and use a good mulch like pea straw or sugar cane.
 Wooden mulches tend to soak up excess moisture from the soil.

 Wet soil is also said to radiate more heat than dry soil, so it may be worth giving your garden a deep watering when a frost is forecast.

 If you are growing your Fruit Salad Tree in a cooler climate, then feed your tree liquid seaweed at a rate of 10ml/watering can, plus liquid potassium (20ml/watering can) to strengthen cell walls and give the plants a few extra degrees worth of protection.

-You can also add extra nutritional elements to the soil by adding a mix of dolomite, lime and gypsum, which will increase nutrition and improve leaf appearance without stimulating a flush.
+You can also add extra nutritional elements to the soil by adding a mix of Potash and gypsum, which will increase nutrition and improve leaf appearance without stimulating a flush.

 Even with the best planning, late frosts in Spring can still be a problem in colder areas.
 Covering up your multi-grafted fruit trees can help protect the blossoms.